 Asphalt crack filling costs $100 to $300 per 100 linear feet to cover typical cracks.
 Keep in mind that quarter-inch to half-inch shallow cracks are easily repairable.
 Large cracks can be a sign of bigger problems.
-Having a minimum of 900 linear feet of cracks it is more cost effective to get your own crack repair machine from Pavemade.
-Our basic HOTBOX 10 will run you $998.
+If you have a minimum of 900 linear feet of cracks it is more cost effective to get your own crack repair machine from Pavemade.
+Our basic HOTBOX 10 will run you less than $1,400.

 How Much Does Pothole Repair Cost?

 Pothole repair runs $100 to $300, assuming a four-inch depth and around 25 to 80 square feet.
 Small contracting companies with less overhead are more inclined to tackle jobs like this.
 Bigger companies usually work on jobs totaling $1,000 or more with more square feet.
 The best DIY option is to use Bond X GREEN HP POTHOLE PATCH from Pavemade.
 You can get a 60 LB bag for $139 including shipping and repair more than one pothole.

 The price to fix potholes depends on how many there are, asphalt market price, and fuel needed to haul it.
 Double check prices in your area before making the decision to repair.

 Infrared repair can be up to 50 percent less per square FT than traditional methods.
 It recycles the original pavement and requires less manpower.
 The process heats existing asphalt to about 325 degrees F, making it workable to easily fix holes and smooth the surface finish.